biagioni84/tinted-proxy/README.md

 A non-transparent proxy ring middleware.
-It accept a conversion-fn to generate a request map (see http://www.http-kit.org/client.html#options) It comes with a default conversion function to act as a transparent proxy
+It accept a conversion-fn to generate a request map (see http://www.http-kit.org/client.html#options) It comes with a default conversion function to act as a transparent proxy (see https://github.com/tailrecursion/ring-proxy for an alternative).

 ### Dependency